 Only Use Recommended Hair Products

 Synonymous with great permed hair are excellent permed hair products.
-Since perming is a chemical process that leaves your hair fragile, use nourishing products to revitalise your hair.
+Since perming is a chemical process that leaves your hair fragile, use nourishing products to revitalize your hair.
 The TRESemmé Repair + Product 7 Shampoo and conditioner is one such product.
-This product will keep your curls moisturised and healthy.
+This product will keep your curls moisturized and healthy.